LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 see also column index details for column ws_sold_time_sk in the previous paragraph.

-2. Same as above but this time we disable the use of column indexes.
+2. Slow (reads 340k rows): Same as above but this time we disable the use of column indexes.
 Note this is also what happens if you use Spark versions prior to Spark 3.2.0 (notably Spark 2.x) to read the file.
 ```
 val df =spark.read.option("parquet.filter.columnindex.enabled","false").parquet("/home/luca/test/testParquetFile/parquet112file_sorted")